nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_patient_demographics.md

 			<td>The date of birth of the patient.</td>
 			<td>1 only</td>
 			<td>M</td>
 			<td>The date of birth of the patient taken from PDS, or the date of birth volunteered by the patient (as recorded on the PAS (Patient Administration System).
-The date of birth will be as precise as possible, but should at least contain a year.
+The date of birth will be as precise as possible but should at least contain a year.
 This will be in text and carried in the FHIR element <b>Patient.birthDate</b>.</td>
 		</tr>
 		<tr>
 			<td>Gender</td>